zenml-io/zenml/README.md

 interaction and sharing and you can host it wherever you'd like.

 ```
-# Make sure to install ZenML with all necessary requirements for the ZenServer
+# Make sure to install ZenML with all requirements for the ZenServer
 pip install zenml[server]
 zenml server up
 ```